FOLGA-SP/TelegramBot/README.md

 ## 🚨 Error Handling

 The bot includes multiple layers of error handling:

 - **Input validation** with user-friendly error messages
 - **Google Sheets failures** with graceful degradation
 - **Telegram API errors** with retry logic
 - **Uncaught exceptions** with user notifications

-## 🤝 Support

-For issues and questions:
-- 📧 Email: rekrutacja@folga.com.pl
-- 📞 Phone: +48 502 202 902
-- 🌐 Website: folga.com.pl

-## 📄 License

-This project is proprietary software developed for Folga recruitment services.

----

-**Built with ❤️ for efficient recruitment processes in Poland**